-For the purposes of the Impact Dashboard, we plot elections in the countries in which our clients are active against the World Bank's Voice and Accountability Index, which evaluates to what extent a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and a free media.
-Additionally, we present a selection of powerful election reporting from the previous year, gathered both through the election survey and by reviewing clients' publishing records.
+also present the distribution of clients reporting on elections by World Bank Voice and Accountability Index, which evaluates to what extent a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and a free media.
+Additionally, we present a selection of powerful election reporting from the previous year, gathered both through the survey and by reviewing clients' publishing records.